R3Conclave/conclave-core-sdk/docs/docs/kds-configuration.md

     A sample key is intentionally being used to sign the KDS as it is not ready for production.
 The sample key used is the same signing key that is used in the hello-world sample but this will change when the KDS goes into production.

-Next we have the `keySpec {}` section.
+Next we have the `persistenceKeySpec {}` section.
 This section contains parameters which define how the KDS generates keys.
 This section contains the `masterKeyType` property, which defines the type of master key to use (for now, only `"debug"` is supported).